-General aviation activity within the District will be confined to the existing airfields at Long Marston, Snitterfield and Wellesbourne.
-Proposals for the expansion of aviation activity requiring planning permission will only be permitted where they are within the established limits of an existing airfield and will not have an unacceptable effect on the environment of adjacent areas and on local residents and businesses.
+General aviation activity within the District will be confined to supported at the existing airfields at of Long Marston, Snitterfield and Wellesbourne.
+Proposals for the expansion development associated with of aviation activity requiring planning permission will only be permitted where they are within the established limits of an existing airfield subject to them and will not have having an unacceptable effect on the environment of adjacent areas and on local residents and businesses.